pytorch-fdn/foundation-hosted/README.md

 ## Questions?

-For questions or support, please reach out to PyTorch Foundation staff via the appropriate Slack channel or contact your TAC sponsor directly.
+For questions or support, please reach out to the PyTorch Foundation staff via the [PyTorch Foundation Slack channel](https://pytorch.slack.com/archives/C08Q8FATY6P) or contact your TAC sponsor directly.